Galanthis

 Birth of Heracles by Jean Jacques Francois Le Barbier.

-In Greek mythology, Galanthis or Galinthias (Γαλανθίς/Γαλινθιάς) was the woman who interfered with Hera's plan to hinder the birth of Heracles in favor of Eurystheus, and was changed into a weasel or cat as punishment for being so insolent as to deceive the goddesses of birth that were acting on Hera's behalf.
+In Greek mythology, Galanthis or Galinthias (Γαλανθίς/Γαλινθιάς) was the woman who interfered with Hera's plan to hinder the birth of Heracles in favor of Eurystheus, and was changed into a weasel or polecat as punishment for being so insolent as to deceive the goddesses of birth that were acting on Hera's behalf.

 Mythology

 Ovid's account

 In the version followed by Ovid in Metamorphoses, Galanthis was the red-gold haired servant of Alcmene, who assisted her during the birth of Heracles.
 When Alcmene was in labor, she was having difficulty giving birth to a child so large.
 After seven days she called for assistance from Lucina, the goddess of childbirth (that is, the Greek Eileithyia).
 However, Lucina did not help her due to the wishes of Hera.
 Instead, she clasped her hands and crossed her legs, preventing the child from being born.
 Alcmene struggled in pain, cursed the heavens, and became close to death.
 Galanthis noticed Lucina and deduced Hera's plans.
 She told the goddess that the baby was born; this so startled her that she jumped up and unclasped her hands.
 This freed Alcmene, and she was able to give birth.
 Galanthis laughed and ridiculed Lucina, and as a punishment was turned into a weasel or cat.
 She continued to live with Alcmene after her transformation, thus initiating the practice of weasels being kept as household animals.